laiduy98/cose-19/report/report.md

 ![LDA iteration=30](assets/images/lda_1.png){ width=50% }

-We will try to run it in the range of 3 to 11 topics and see which of the number of topics perform the best.
+We run the LDA model in the range of 3 to 11 topics in order to see which one will perform better.

 Each time we iterate the c_v coherence score, the value varies.
 However, for the next step, we decided to work with the data from topic 6.